Video-RTS: Rethinking Reinforcement Learning and Test-Time Scaling for Efficient and Enhanced Video Reasoning: Related Works

 \paragraph{Test-Time Scaling (TTS).} TTS \cite{snell2024scaling} refers to the strategic allocation of increased computational resources during inference to facilitate more deliberate, step-by-step reasoning rather than rapid, heuristic processing.
 While the Chain-of-Thoughts (CoT) framework initially proposed augmenting computational budget during inference to enhance reasoning capabilities, more sophisticated methods have since emerged for language tasks, including self-consistency~\cite{wang2022self}, weighted voting~\cite{wan2025reasoningawareselfconsistencyleveraging}, Tree-of-Thoughts \cite{yao2023tree} and self-reflection~\cite{shinn2023reflexionlanguageagentsverbal}.
 However, we argue that text-centric approaches are sub-optimal on complex video understanding tasks, as they overlook the unique characteristics of videos and the varying levels of reasoning granularity required by different queries.
-Thus, we propose a novel video-adaptive TTS mechanism tailored for the challenges of efficient long-range video reasoning.
+Thus, we propose a novel video-adaptive test-time scaling mechanism tailored for the challenges of efficient long-range video reasoning task.
+Specifically, \model{} dynamically allocate inference budget by a sparse-to-dense manner based on the model output consistency.

-We propose Video-RTS, a resource-efficient RL framework for video reasoning.
-We first introduce an outcome-supervised RL method used as our base RL algorithm~\cref{subsec:GRPO}.
-In~\cref{subsec:challenges}, we define the problem statement and challenges of the multimodal video reasoning problem.
+We propose Video-RTS, a resource-efficient RL and test-time scaling framework for video reasoning.
+We begin by introducing outcome-supervised RL method, which serves as our base RL algorithm~\cref{subsec:GRPO}.
+In~\cref{subsec:challenges}, we define the problem statement and challenges of the video reasoning problem.
 Next, we propose an efficient reinforcement fine-tuning strategy that leverages simple video QA data without costly chain-of-thought annotations or temporal labels in \cref{subsec:rl}.
-Finally, we introduce a video-specific test-time scaling mechanism that adaptively adjusts computation based on prediction consistency, further enhancing performance in \cref{subsec:tts}.
+Finally, we introduce a video-specific test-time scaling mechanism that adaptively adjusts computation, further enhancing performance in \cref{subsec:tts}.